davejamesmiller/laravel-breadcrumbs-test/README.md

 scripts/setup.sh
 ```

 Point the document root at the `www/` directory and open up a web browser.
-There is a separate folder for each version of Laravel, each containing a test application.
+There is a separate folder for each supported version of Laravel, each containing a test application.

-Laravel Breadcrumbs itself will be installed in `breadcrumbs-2/` (2.x branch) and `breadcrumbs-3/` (master branch).
+Laravel Breadcrumbs itself will be installed in `breadcrumbs/`.

 ## Adding a new Laravel version